ibm-cloud-docs/mas-ms/maintenance.md

 * Upgrade schedules are non-negotiable
 * All client stakeholders must register to receive CCC notifications & communications
 * IBM will share long-range anticipated upgrade windows upon request via ticket
-* Upgrade window information is shared for planning purposes only & is not a commitment
 * Timing is subject to change at IBM’s sole discretion based on software availability & other factors

 Non-Production Upgrades